Praveen1e3r24/assignment-1/README.md

 #Features (single slash(/)=features not implemented || double slash(//)= feature implemented)
-1.)The features of this website include signing up to be a member of cactus jack  / 2.)Individual page for each artisits which includes details about them // 3.)redirecting to the artist's socials and videos // 4.)redirecting to the artists songs //
+1.)The features of this website include signing up to be a member of cactus jack  // 2.)Individual page for each artisits which includes details about them // 3.)redirecting to the artist's socials and videos // 4.)redirecting to the artists songs //
- 5.)Shop page for user to buy cactus jack products and ,merchandise / 6.)Concert page for users to buy concert tickets/ 7.)Navigation Bar //
+ 5.)Shop page for user to buy cactus jack products and ,merchandise / 6.)Concert page for users to buy concert tickets// 7.)Navigation Bar //
  8.)
-Clock
+Clock//
+ 9.)slideshow